cdcslab/persistent-interaction-patterns/README.md

-The following repository contains the code for 'Toxicity in Online Conversations' paper.
+The following repository contains the code for 'Persistent interaction patterns across social media platforms and over time' paper.

 # How to run